sefinek24/Sefinek-Blocklist-Collection/blocklist/template/README.md

-## 📝 Information
+# 📝 Information

-Here you can find files with templates for the blocklist, and you can easily edit them by adding or removing domains.
+Here are the files containing templates for the blocklist, which then go through conversions to various formats by GitHub Actions.

-If you come across any typos in the comments (after the # sign), you can also correct them.
-I am generally open to any changes.
+## Which files can I edit?
+Files with the `.fork` prefix (e.g., `KADhosts.fork.txt`) will be automatically overwritten by GitHub Actions and should not be modified!

+## False positives
+If you encounter any false positives, create a new [Pull request](https://github.com/sefinek24/Sefinek-Blocklist-Collection/pulls) and add an exception to the whitelist located at [`whitelist\default.txt`](https://github.com/sefinek24/Sefinek-Blocklist-Collection/blob/main/whitelist/default.txt).

+## Pull Requests
-I would be happy if you create a new Pull Request with your changes!
+Generally, I am open to all changes.
+I would be happy if you created a new [Pull request](https://github.com/sefinek24/Sefinek-Blocklist-Collection/pulls) with your changes!
 Any help in developing this repository is welcome.
+Have fun!